 Talks, Workshops & Media Appearances

-Caitlin gives illustrated talks and run workshops at a wide variety of places – national and international book festivals,* primary and secondary schools, museums, libraries, book groups, universities, writing groups, the Women’s Institute, history societies, pubs, retirement homes and charities.
+Caitlin gives illustrated talks and run workshops at a wide variety of places – national and international book festivals,* primary and secondary schools, museums, libraries, prisons, book groups, universities, writing groups, the Women’s Institute, history societies, pubs, retirement homes and charities.

 She’s happy to tailor-make a talk, preferably in the London area.
 Please use the contact page if you’d like to get in touch.